yangyang-onlysky/AdvFaceGAN/README.md

 ![test_mode.png](picture/test_mode.png)

 The start_testing function reads the test_dataset_dir dataset in the configuration file, randomly selects 6000 sets of non-human faces to generate antagonistic faces, tests all models in the test_model_name_list, And output PSNR, MSE, SSIM, impersonation attack success rate and other evaluation indicators.
-In the figure below, the ArcFace model FAR before the impersonation attack is 0.998333, the model FAR after the impersonation attack is 1-0.980167=0.019833.
+In the figure below, the ArcFace model 1-FAR before the impersonation attack is 0.997833, the model 1-FAR after the impersonation attack is 1-0.980333=0.019667.

 ![test1.png](picture/test1.png)